 Male Pattern Baldness

-To understand male pattern baldness, consider the growth cycle of your hair.
-Each hair will grow about an inch each month until it reaches its peak length.
-It then goes into a resting mode and waits for several months before growing again.
-This process can repeat itself at any time.
+To understand male pattern baldness and treatments for reversing male pattern baldness, you should first consider the growth cycle of your hair.
+Every hair grows out of a tiny opening called a hair follicle.
+Typically, each hair will grow about an inch each month until it reaches its peak length.
+It then goes into resting mode and waits for several months before growing again.
+This process repeats itself many times throughout your life.

-However, when the growth cycle is disrupted or diminished, the hair follicles will start to shrink.
-This shrinkage causes the hair to be thinner and shorter.
+When the growth cycle is disrupted or diminished, hair follicles can start to shrink.
+This shrinkage causes the hair coming out of the follicle to be thinner and shorter.
 Eventually, the growth cycle for each strand will stop completely.
 When this happens, the hairs will fall out and not grow back.
+When this happens with many follicles, it results in visible hair loss.

-The condition may be common, but that does not mean that it is easy to handle.
-While few health risks come associated with male pattern baldness, the impact on your mental health can be significant.
+Male pattern baldness may be common, but that does not mean it is always easy to handle.
+While few health risks are associated with male pattern baldness, the impact on your mental health can be significant.
 Male pattern baldness can lead to depression or anxiety.
 It can cause diminished vitality and a lowered sense of worth.

 Although male pattern baldness is prevalent, it is certainly not the only reason for hair loss.
-You should never assume male pattern baldness causes hair loss.
+You should never assume male pattern baldness causes hair loss without also considering other causes.
 Some other conditions and medications can affect your hair.
 It is best to have your hair loss assessed by a professional before moving forward with a plan to address the issue.

 Read More Show Less